fhildeb/lukso-node-guide/docs/guides/router-setup/static-ip-assignment.md

 sudo shutdown now
 ```

+:::info

 Once the node is offline, disconnect the monitor, keyboard, as well as power and network cables.

-:::info

-Once power is restored, your node will [automatically boot](/docs/guides/hardware-setup/bios-setup.md) and be reachable at its reserved IP within 15–60 seconds.
+Once power is restored, your node will **automatically boot** through the configured [**BIOS Settings**](/docs/guides/hardware-setup/bios-setup.md) and should be reachable at its reserved IP address within 15–60 seconds.

 :::